Oluwxtope/Ken-gratulations/README.md

 ---

-1. Run kenken.py and enter the name of the input file with the extension (input.txt)
+1. Run kenken.py and enter the name of the input file with the extension
+   > `python3 kenken.py`
+   > `input.txt`
 2. The program will output your solution in a text file *solution.txt*
     > 3  1  2  4
     > 4  2  3  1